ciscoheat/sveltekit-superforms/README.md

 onSubmit: SubmitFunction;
 ```

+`onSubmit` hooks you in to SvelteKit's `use:enhance` function.
 See SvelteKit docs for the [SubmitFunction](https://kit.svelte.dev/docs/types#public-types-submitfunction) signature.

 ```ts
 onResult: ({ result, update, formEl, cancel }) => void
 ```

-When you want detailed control, this event gives you the [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) in `result` and an `update` function, so you can decide if you want to update the form at all.
+When you want detailed control, `onResult` gives you the [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) in `result` and an `update` function, so you can decide if you want to update the form at all.

 The `update(result, untaint?)` function takes an `ActionResult` of type `success` or `failure`, and an optional `untaint` parameter which can be used to untaint the form, so the dialog won't appear when navigating away.
 If `untaint` isn't specified, a result status between 200-299 will untaint the form.